risk-first/website/introduction/A-Simple-Scenario.md

 When we go about preparing this wonderful evening, we can choose to deal with these risks:  shop for the ingredients in advance, prepare parts of the meal, maybe practice the cooking in advance.
 Or, we can wing it, and sometimes we'll get lucky.

 How much effort we expend on these [Attendant Risks](Glossary#attendant-risk) depends on how big we think they are.
-For example, if you know it's a 24-hour shop, you'll probably not worry too much about getting the ingredients well in advance (although, the shop _could still be closed_).
+For example, if you know there's a 24-hour shop, you'll probably not worry too much about getting the ingredients well in advance (although, the shop _could still be closed_).

 ## Hidden Risks